MinBZK/ai-validation/docs/way-of-working/onboarding/dev-machine.md

     brew install --cask mattermost
     ```

-- [Tuple](https://tuple.app/download) for pair programming and standups
+- [Tuple](https://tuple.app/download) for pair programming and our standup

 ## Terminal and shell